Alicia Florrick: Work life

 Will, betrayed due to the generosity he extended to Alicia, becomes reinvigorated, and initiates an expansion of Lockhart/Gardner into the east and west coast.
 However, Alicia utilizes Peter, who had been released from prison and subsequently elected governor of Illinois, to continue poaching clients.
 In one instance, Peter threatens to apply sales tax to the Internet and Internet-based companies in a subtle warning to ChumHum (a spoof of Google) that, should they not hire Florrick/Agos as their civil litigator firm, he will hurt their business.
 However, following Will's death, Diane and Alicia and Cary reunite to form Florrick/Agos & Lockhart.

 Alicia returns to work at Lockhart, Agos, & Lee following her withdrawal from the state's attorney race, and on her first day back, her former coworkers stall her in a room so that they may poach remaining clients that left the firm when Alicia resigned.
 When Alicia discovers this, she proposes starting a law firm with Finn Polmar (Matthew Goode), an unofficial significant other.
 These plans fall through when Finn leaves town, so Alicia, in search of employment, becomes a bond court lawyer.
 There, she meets and befriends Lucca Quinn (Cush Jumbo), a fellow bond court lawyer.
 The two begin their own law firm, but this is eventually dissolved when both of them are hired by Lockhart, Agos, & Lee.
 Diane, over the objections of Cary, makes Alicia a name partner in a bid to make a female-led firm.
 Cary, after a feud with Diane over Alicia's position, resigns to become a guest lecturer at a local college, sick of office politics he has been embroiled in over the past three years.
 Diane and Alicia eventually remove David Lee (Zach Grenier) as a name partner, and the two become the name partners of a female-led law firm.

-Alicia has made no appearances on The Good Fight, but has been revealed to have resigned from Florrick & Lockhart within a year after the firm's readjustment.
+Alicia made no appearances on The Good Fight, but it was revealed that she resigned from Florrick & Lockhart within a year of the firm's readjustment.